FREE metaphysical scifi short story: Tangents

-Tangents is neither a sequel nor a prequel, but rather a quirky tale of accidental trans-dimensional wandering, told by a narrator who is anything but reliable…
+Tangents is a quirky tale of accidental trans-dimensional wandering, told by a narrator who is anything but reliable…

 Grab your free copy, either reading below, or downloading in the flavor of your choosing:

 I was wondering if I had been dead the whole time, like Bruce Willis.
 In the Sixth Sense, that is, not generally.
 Pretty sure Bruce Willis hasn’t been dead this whole time, and if he has, someone at the Henson Company deserves an award.